2Michaels360 Central Park W., nr. 96th St., Ste. 16H; 212-662-5358; 2michaelsdesign.com

 Campion Platt152 Madison Ave., at 32nd St., Ste.
 900; 212-779-3835; campionplatt.com

-Luxury is Platt’s mantra.
-He specializes in opulent finishes and fine materials such as leather, resin, marble, Lucite, and natural woods.
-One Brooklyn bachelor pad included a living room with two-tone purple walls in Venetian plaster and a matching custom-made silk throw by Zegna for the couch.
+Platt specializes in opulent finishes and fine materials such as leather, resin, marble, Lucite, and natural woods.
+One Brooklyn bachelor pad included a living room with two-tone purple walls in Venetian plaster and a matching custom Zegna throw on the couch.

 Paris-born Beaupère is sought after for her custom furniture, built-ins, and vanities.
 For an apartment in the iconic Ansonia Building, she created a voluptuous, Art Nouveau–inspired decorative mantel and a curved bar made from lustrous swirled rosewood.